Mistral/farm-manager/README.md

 Each User can have unlimited farmlands.
 Farmlands have to be linked with `Season`.
 Because User can change farmland's area, seeded crops in next season.

+More information about this feature is available [here](wiki/Feature-Farmland)

 ### Operations

 Operations (`Operation`) are all activities planned, done, cancelled on a farmland.